-All financial instruments, as categorised in this report under investments or investments with a negative market value, are included in the balance sheet for the period during which the economic risk is attributable to the Fund.
+All financial instruments, as categorised under investments or as investments with a negative value in this report, are recognised in the balance sheet in the period that the economic risk is attributable to the Fund.

 The investments in mortgages are not considered part of the trading portfolio.